 OMG Ubuntu released this beautiful infographic, which talks about the history of Ubuntu … I have literally grown (yes, even my waist) as a person when working with Ubuntu.
+Here’s a look back at the history of Ubuntu.

 I have been using Ubuntu since 2004, when I only used to flirt with Linux.
 What tickled me back then was the Ubuntu was afrikaans for freedom.